MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

 ---
 title: Define service level agreements (Dynamics 365 for Customer Service) | MicrosoftDocs
 description: Know how to define service level agreements in Dynamics 365 for Customer Service
-keywords: Service leve agreements; Dynamics 365; Customer Service
+keywords: Service leve agreements; Dynamics 365; Customer Service; Create a standard SLA ; Create an enhanced SLA ; How is the SLA applied?  ; Apply SLA on demand
 author: anjgupta
 applies_to:
   - "Dynamics 365 (online)"